Event

 young boy holding autumn leaf

-Join NAAEE and the Natural Start Alliance for an inside look at Discover the Forest!
+In a webinar that took place on November 12, 2025 at, we took an inside look at Discover the Forest!
 The refreshed program inspires families and educators to connect young children (birth–age 8) with nature through everyday experiences.
-In this webinar, we’ll share the program’s new direction, explore the updated website and social media platforms, and highlight ways to get involved.
-We’ll debut resources that take the guesswork out of outdoor learning in early childhood, including expert guidance on how to get started, dozens of activities aligned to learning outcomes, and rich examples of the ways nature enhances learning and development starting at birth.
+In this webinar, guest speakers shared the program’s new direction, explore the updated website and social media platforms, and highlight ways to get involved.
+Discover the Forest manager Emily Van Laan, social media content creator Diamon Clark, and Project Learning Tree content development partner Ana Leirner debuted resources that take the guesswork out of outdoor learning in early childhood, including expert guidance on how to get started, dozens of activities aligned to learning outcomes, and rich examples of the ways nature enhances learning and development starting at birth.

 Speakers